-Students will experience sound as they’ve never heard it before with a visit to Wonderlab, an explosive live show, plus the option to add a workshop and IMAX screening.
+Students will experience sound as they’ve never heard it before with a visit to Wonderlab, an explosive live show, plus the option to add an IMAX screening.

-Discover the forgotten pioneers of modern-day computer code and find out how the natural beauty of maths is hidden all around us with this brand new day-long learning package.
+Discover the forgotten pioneers of modern-day computer code and find out how the natural beauty of maths is hidden all around us with this day-long learning package.

 Experience a spectacular 3D exploration of the mysterious and wild continent of Antarctica.